ssbc/ssb-peer-invites/README.md

 calling openInvite will not publish a message, but may make a network connection (if you do not already possess the `invite_msg` which you won't the first time)

-the if the invite validated, the data argument is provided.
+then if the invite validated, the data argument is provided.
 ```
 data = {
   key: invite_id, //id of the invite message